rc1208/Keras-without-Keras/README.md

 ***Backend***
 * Generate a Keras code according to inputs (python)
+* Train the network to generate the model
+* Save the model to disk
 * Send results to frontend

 ### 4. Result (User's view)